 Maine — No PI agency licensing requirement; only individual licensing is required

-Maryland – Requires a private investigator agency license; to qualify you must be at least 25 years old, and meet either of these qualification requirements: five years of experience as a police officer, private detective, or fire investigator, OR three years of experience as a police detective or other government agency investigator (Maryland State Police, Licensing Division, Private Detective Unit)
+Maryland — Requires a private investigator agency license; to qualify you must be at least 25 years old, and meet either of these two requirements: five years of experience as a police officer, private detective, or fire investigator, or three years of experience as a police detective or other government agency investigator (Maryland State Police, Licensing Division, Private Detective Unit)

 Massachusetts — PI agency licensing requirements are the same as an individual: at least three years of relevant work experience (Massachusetts Executive Office of Public Safety and Security)